NinoZullo05/laza/README.md

 ## 🤝 Contributing

-Contributions are welcome! 🚀 Please follow these steps:
+Contributions are welcome! 🚀 Please follow these steps :

 1. Fork the repository.
 2. Create a new branch: